grean/react-native-fade/README.md

 # react-native-fade
-Fade is a wrapper component that allows you apply a fade[in|out} effect on its render prop child<br/>
+Fade is a wrapper component that allows you apply a fade[in|out] effect on its render prop child<br/>
 It's a full typescript component using reanimated2.
 You can render any component you want and any items of your choice.<br/>
 The work is still in progress but you can use it and improve it if you want!
 PR are welcome.<br/>
 <br/>